pbschain/BEPs/BEP84.md

 ##### 5.1.1.3 Core Mechanism

-1. Transfer msg.value to TokenHub
+1. Transfer relayFee to TokenHub
 2. Mark the BEP20 token is in mirror pending status
 3. RLP Encode mirror package: